bflaven/ia_usages/ai_fastapi_yolo_custom_object_detector_custom_dataset/README.md

-- Train Yolov8 object detection on a custom dataset | Step by step guide | Computer vision tutorial
+- Train Yolov8 object detection on a custom dataset | Step by step guide | Computer vision tutorial.
 If you have no data you can train any ML model https://www.youtube.com/watch?v=m9fH9OWn8YM